Rio de Janeiro Beaches: Discover the Best Beach for You

-You should definitely go see as many Rio de Janeiro beaches as you can while in the Marvelous City, but if you don’t have time to visit them all, discover which one is the ideal beach for you.
+You should definitely go see as many Rio de Janeiro beaches as you can while in the Marvelous City, but if you do not have time to visit them all, discover which one is the ideal beach for you.

 1. Copacabana — The most famous of all Rio de Janeiro beaches

 Copacabana is known worldwide, with its promenade being a very famous landmark.
-This Rio de Janeiro beach is packed with tourists, locals and beach vendors.
-You don’t need to bring anything to Copacabana beach, as you can find everything there — it’s possible to rent beach umbrellas, buy caipirinhas, snacks, sunglasses, beach towels and everything you can think of.
+This Rio de Janeiro beach is packed with tourists, locals, and beach vendors.
+You do not need to bring anything to Copacabana beach, as you can find everything there — it is possible to rent beach umbrellas, buy caipirinhas, snacks, sunglasses, beach towels, and everything you can think of.

 Copacabana is also great for kids, as the waves are not big and everyone can enjoy the cold blue water of the Atlantic Ocean.

 Being the most famous Rio de Janeiro beach, Copacabana is also the most crowded.
 Be aware of that during the summer season and hot days.
 There are bus stations by the beach and subway stations nearby as well.

 Ipanema beach is very close to Copacabana.
 It is also crowded, but the beach itself is cleaner and the waves are bigger.
 During the winter, the surf can reach nine feet, so be aware of that.

 The water in Ipanema is usually clear light-blue — it does not look like you are in the middle of such a big city like Rio de Janeiro.
 Young people usually get together at Ipanema beach, as it is a meeting point for them.
 Posto 9 is the most famous part of the beach and the spot near Farme de Amoedo Street is a well-known LGBT hangout area, a very gay-friendly spot at the beach.

 There are also many sand courts around this beach, and you can play a few matches of beach volleyball or footvolley with the locals.

 You can easily reach Ipanema beach by public transportation.